 anything to the user.
 Speed up the download by using HTTP level compression.
 Install and enable the headers and deflate modules on your webserver (deflate is usually already enabled), and make sure your css and javascript files also get compressed with this configuration in deflate.conf

-<IfModule mod_deflate.c> AddOutputFilterByType DEFLATE text/html text/plain text/xml AddOutputFilterByType DEFLATE application/xhtml+xml text/javascript text/css application/x-javascript application/javascript BrowserMatch ^Mozilla/4 gzip-only-text/html BrowserMatch ^Mozilla/4\.0[678] no-gzip BrowserMatch \bMSIE !no-gzip !gzip-only-text/html Header append Vary User-Agent env=!dont-vary </IfModule> - Let browsers cache static files for up to a month.
-Install and enable the
+<IfModule mod_deflate.c> AddOutputFilterByType DEFLATE text/html text/plain text/xml AddOutputFilterByType DEFLATE application/xhtml+xml text/javascript text/css application/x-javascript application/javascript BrowserMatch ^Mozilla/4 gzip-only-text/html BrowserMatch ^Mozilla/4\.0[678] no-gzip BrowserMatch \bMSIE !no-gzip !gzip-only-text/html Header append Vary User-Agent env=!dont-vary </IfModule>

 expires module on your webserver, and add a config something